andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop-CUHK.md

 ![Cloud Shell icon](img/portal-launch-icon.png)

 The first time you run it, it will ask you for permission to setup a persistent storage account.
 Once it's running (make sure it's Bash, not Powershell)  ssh into your DSVM, by using your user name and the IP address:

-    ssh youruser@yourip
+    ssh user@ip

-The first time you are connecting ssh will let notify you that it doesn't know this machine.
-Please confirm the connection, by typing "yes".

-Try the Jupyter notebooks installation of your DSVM by navigating to https://yourip:8000.
-Make sure look through the `IntroToJupyterPython.ipynb` example notebook.

-## 3. Variant Calling with MS Genomics
+## Variant Calling with MS Genomics

 [MS Genomics](https://azure.microsoft.com/en-us/services/genomics/) is an accelerated cloud implementation of the BWA and GATK best practices pipeline, which can be run easily, securely and at scale.
 See the [whitepaper](https://azure.microsoft.com/en-us/resources/accelerate-precision-medicine-with-microsoft-genomics/) for more info.
 It starts from FastQ and outputs VCF or gVCF.
 Input files have to be stored on Blob storage and output files are written to Blob.
 The service is configured through commandline arguments or a configuration file.
 Here, we'll use commandline arguments.